Autos officials hopeful that industry can avoid a NAFTA disaster

 Flavio Volpe, president of Canada’s Automotive Parts Manufacturers Association, said the Trump administration would not be selling out its base by agreeing to focus on the value of high-tech in autos.

-“The science in specialised steel is as space ages as it is in app writing for vehicle operation.
+“The science in specialized steel is as space ages as it is in app writing for vehicle operation.
 They’re smart enough to know they do really well in both,” he told reporters.

 Reporting by David Lawder and David Ljunggren; Editing by Leslie Adler